-The plan's Provider Directory will tell you which facilities in your area are in-network.
+The plan's Provider Directory will tell you which urgent care facilities in your area are in-network.
 This information can also be found online at www.careplushealthplans.com/directories.
-For any other questions regarding urgently needed services, please contact Member Services.
+For any other questions regarding urgently needed services, please contact Member Services (phone numbers are printed on the back cover of this booklet).